mattHorrigan/Task.js/README.md

 # Task.js
-A general-purpose browser javascript port of the Max/MSP javascript Task object, used for timing events.
+A general-purpose browser javascript emulation of the Max/MSP javascript Task object, used for timing events.